yaboroda/dzshuffled/README.md

 pl_example section is scenario to make playlist named 'Example shuffled playlist' with tracks of playlists from source option.

 you can write as many scenarios as you like, but sections names must begin with pl_

+playlists in source options should be separated with comma and space

 ```ini
 [auth]